 - zoledronic acid -- it’s not clear if the zoledronic acid was Zometa or Reclast

 Bonefos and Boniva are pills taken by mouth.
-The zoledronic acid is given as an IV infusion through a needle inserted in a vein.
+Zoledronic acid is given as an IV infusion, which means the medicine is delivered directly into your bloodstream through an IV or port.

 The researchers wanted to see if one of the bisphosphonates would improve disease-free survival more than the others.
 Disease-free survival is how long the women lived without the cancer coming back.